|

 figure and grain effects it looks better in the wood than in the

+photograph.
 An Oak Low Table

 This